 Is a Breast Cancer Clinical Trial Right for You?

-What Is it Like To Participate in a Breast Cancer Clinical Trial?
+What Is it Like To Participate?

-- The personal information gathered about you during the clinical trial will remain confidential and will not be reported with your name attached.
+- The personal information gathered about you during the trial will remain confidential and will not be reported with your name attached.

 - If at any time during the study your doctor feels it is in your best interest to quit, you will be free to do so.
 This will not in any way affect your future treatment.

 - Clinical trial participants typically receive their care in the same places that the standard treatments are given -- in clinics or doctor's offices.

 - Participants will be watched closely, and data on their cases will be carefully recorded and reviewed, and compared to those of other participants in the trial.
 You may have extra visits in between treatments to make sure that there are no unexpected side effects.